Ordina-Group/JWorks-blog/_posts/2024-04-23-secure-blog-migration.md

 * We generated a certificate via AWS ACM to ensure secure connections for our visitors.
 This certificate will be integrated into our CloudFront configuration.

-4. AWS Cloudfront
+4. AWS CloudFront
-* Initiated configuration of the origin, directing to our S3 bucket.
+* Initiated configuration of the CloudFront origin, which refers to the location where content is stored and from where CloudFront retrieves content to serve to viewers.
+In our case it's directing to our S3 bucket.
 * Following the setup of CloudFront security, we proceeded to connect our WAF
 * Implemented crucial security header, including:
   * **Strict-Transport-Security (STS)** to enforce https